-- 35. The IAP expanded the Teshekpuk Lake Special Area from 1.75-million acres to 3.65-million acres.
-The IAP closed approximately 3.1 million acres of the Teshekpuk Lake Special Area to oil and gas leasing because of the area's importance to subsistence users and wildlife, including the Teshekpuk Lake Caribou Herd. - 36.
-The IAP left the Colville River Special Area open to oil and gas leasing and other activities. - 37.
+- 35. The IAP was not a site-specific analysis.
+BLM said the IAP was specific enough for purposes of the broad management decisions it was making in the IAP.
+BLM said it would do a site-specific analysis for decisions at later points in time, when authorizing actions on the ground. - 36.
+The IAP expanded the Teshekpuk Lake Special Area from 1.75-million acres to 3.65-million acres.
+The IAP closed approximately 3.1 million acres of the Teshekpuk Lake Special Area to oil and gas leasing because of the area's importance to subsistence users and wildlife, including the Teshekpuk Lake Caribou Herd. - 37.
+The IAP left the Colville River Special Area open to oil and gas leasing and other activities. - 38.
 Oil and gas exploration, development, and production activities typically include seismic exploration, exploratory drilling, production pads, pipelines, roads, and gravel pits to support the development of such infrastructure, and involve substantial amounts of industrial activity.
 Oil and gas activities and infrastructure can have significant impacts on Arctic wildlife, particularly to caribou and nesting bird populations.
 Development and roads can also negatively impact subsistence use and other activities.
-These impacts extend well beyond the footprint of the actual development. - 38.
+These impacts extend well beyond the footprint of the actual development. - 39.
 When analyzing the impacts of the leasing program and other activities in the IAP EIS, BLM examined a hypothetical development scenario and hypothetical layouts for oil and gas facilities as a method to estimate potential impacts to surface resources at the programmatic level.
-These hypothetical development designs included the likely infrastructure such as drill pads, airstrips, processing facilities, and pipelines for various types of developments that might occur broadly in the Reserve.
+These hypothetical development designs included the likely infrastructure - such as drill pads, airstrips, processing facilities, and pipelines - for various types of developments that might occur broadly in the Reserve.
 For areas outside of the then-existing oil and gas units, BLM's hypothetical development scenario did not propose or consider specific areas where development of unknown resources might take place or evaluate the site-specific impacts of development occurring in specific areas.